Elena-Gomez-Orihuel/programmingDS/README.txt

 ############ web scraping #############

 - The web scrapping part is available in "part1.py".
+- The resulting CSV files are saved in /outputs/web_scraping/

 ########### data generation ###########

 - The file called "part2.py" corresponds to the generation of the portfolios and the calculation of the "return" and "volatility" metrics.
+- The resulting 'portfolio_metrics.csv' is saved in /outputs/data_generation/

 ########## data analysis ##############